cppnetwork-tools/pcnetm/README.md

 ### Notes

 ```
-       Because pchar relies on measurements to drive its estimates of network characteristics, it
+       Because pcnetm relies on measurements to drive its estimates of network characteristics, it
        may  occasionally  produce  some  seemingly  odd  results.
 Care  should  be  taken  when
-       interpreting the output of pchar.
+       interpreting the output of pcnetm.
 For example, the coeffecients of determination for  the
        least squares fit can be useful in seeing how “good” of a fit the bandwidth and round-trip
        time parameters describe the performance seen by the probe packets.
 The  coefficient  of
        determination  takes  values  from 0 to 1, where a value of 1 indicates that the estimated
        parameters perfectly fit the data.

-       Pchar was originally named pc, which was either an abbreviation for “path characteristics”
+       pcnetm was originally named pc, which was either an abbreviation for “path characteristics”
        or “pathchar clone”.
 ```